-I create storytelling experiments in the theme of the confluence of nature, humans, and technology.
+AI services are my creative tools of choice to make themes for the confluence of nature, humans, and technology.
 Besides creating thought-provoking pieces, I infuse bits of humor to make a memorable point.

-My contrivances are an intermingling of Adobe Creative tools, Playform AI or Tiltbrush VR.
-My creative outputs are surface designs for physical objects, abstract animated digital works, picture books, solarpunk stories, and digital operas.
+My contrivances are an intermingling of Adobe Creative tools, Playform AI, MidJourney, Google Colabs/notebooks, Stable Diffusion, or Tiltbrush VR.
+My creative outputs are surface designs for physical objects, abstract animated digital works, picture books, solar punk stories, and digital operas.

 I began my digital art career in 1986 and got online in 1989.
 During this time, I combined my physical art with digital art.
 My first digital creative piece was the “Creation of Angels,” an eight-piece series dedicated to the memory of my brother Tony who died of HIV in 1990.
 Creation of Angels was featured in the up-and-coming artists show held in New Haven, Connecticut, in 1992.
 “She Heard the Words of Angels,” a piece from the Creation of Angels, was published in 1994 in “Becoming a Computer Artist” by Chad Little, SAMS publishing.
 In 1997, I turned the Creation of Angels eight-piece series into a web poem for the “Day Without Art.”